-To drive this home, we asked our resident health expert, Nurse Kate, to answer some key questions that should help you and your family clear the air.
+To drive this home, we asked our resident health expert, Nurse Kate, to answer some key questions.

 Question One: Aren’t our bodies naturally able to filter air thanks to mucus and nose cilia?
 What does a purifier do that our bodies don’t do already?